 - using anti-surveillance solutions to protect sensitive conversations.

-Only with vigilance and proactive mobile security will campaigns be able to take back control of their most important information and, in the process, protect the sanctity of our elections.
+Only with vigilance and proactive mobile security platform for government will campaigns be able to take back control of their most important information and, in the process, protect the sanctity of our elections.